-Most French Bulldogs love running and playing in the backyard, but for others, this could probably wind up becoming a disturbing experience.
+Most French Bulldogs love running and playing in the backyard, but this could probably wind up becoming a disturbing experience for others.

-Frenchies with grass allergies have a variety of unpleasant side effects that can be challenging to alleviate, and if you don’t address your French Bulldogs allergies, their allergic reaction will only get worse.
+Frenchies with grass allergies have a variety of unpleasant side effects that can be challenging to alleviate.
+If you don’t address your French Bulldog’s allergies, their allergic reaction will only get worse.

-In fact, your Frenchies fur will pick up pollen, not only from grass but from other places which have grass pollen on them, such as the floor.
+In fact, your Frenchies fur will pick up pollen from grass and other places that have grass pollen on them, such as the floor.

 Even though you have your Frenchie indoors during the spring and summer months, you can still bring in pollen on your clothing, shoes, and body.